One More Try (film): Casting

 Angel Locsin, one of the female leads, stated in an interview that she initially hesitated to accept the role of Grace.
-She had doubts if she could portray the role of a mother because she has yet to experience being a mother in real life.
+She had doubts about whether she could portray the role of a mother because she had yet to experience being a mother in real life.

 Dingdong Dantes was cast as Edward.
 According to the director, Ruel S. Bayani, Dantes' acting performance in the horror film "Segunda Mano" (an MMFF movie entry garnering Dantes the best actor award) was one of the reasons why he was chosen for the role.
 Bayani added that they wanted to cast a new mix of actors for the film to give it a "different flavor".
 This film entry for the 38th MMFF marks Dingdong Dantes' second big screen project under Star Cinema after Segunda Mano.

 Marketing

 The films official trailer was released on Star Cinema's YouTube channel on November 30, 2012.

 Music

 The film's theme song is Angeline Quinto's cover of "Without You", originally sung by Joey Albert.